International-Data-Spaces-Association/idsa/README.md

 ### Joining as a Project
-You are warmly invited to move your project into the IDS OS Landscape.
-This will not only make you a part of the great community here, but also will give you an opportunity to share your experiences and gather feedback from the other members.

-If your project is not part of the IDSA OS Landscape, please use this form to [apply as a sandbox project](https://internationaldataspaces.org/ids-open-source-application/).
+If your project is not part of the IDSA OS Landscape yet, please use this form to [apply as a sandbox project](https://internationaldataspaces.org/ids-open-source-application/).

 For more information, please feel free to check [IDSA OS Graduation Scheme](...), where the processes for application and graduation are described in detail.